-Experimental condensed matter physics is the largest research area in the department and includes many interacting research groups and facilities that access a wide range of materials and techniques.
+Experimental condensed matter physics is the largest research area in the department, taking over 10 PhD students per year, and includes many interacting research groups and facilities that access a wide range of materials and techniques.
 Some of the themes of our research are outlined below, with links to the research groups and facilities.
 Please contact the Admissions Tutor if you want to find out more about particular research themes.
 Students undertake the Materials Physics Doctorate scheme, giving access to a tailored research degree to help you exploit both our own outstanding materials growth, fabrication, characterisation and computational capabilities, and those at central facilities.
 A broad education in Materials Physics is provided through dedicated modules under the Midlands Physics Alliance Graduate School, and external courses.

 Our research covers a huge variety of solid materials and some major classes are outlined here.

 Research into semiconductors is undertaken by the Nano-Silicon Group (Si and Ge alloys, device physics, spintronics, epitaxy) and in the Surface, Interface & Thin Film Group (III-V and nitride materials, oxide semiconductors, spintronics, epitaxy).
 Associated with Nano-Silicon is the spin-out company Circadian Solar.
 The EPR and Diamond group are also involved with several carbon-based electronics projects, particularly focusing on dopants (defects) in diamond.

 Magnetic and superconducting materials